History of Gothenburg: Prehistory

-The southwestern coast of the Scandinavian peninsula has been inhabited for several thousand years.
-During the Stone Age, there was a settlement at Sandarna, close to the mouth of the Göta Älv, which gives its name to the wider Sandarna Culture that flourished in southwest Scandinavia during the period 8400-6000 BC.
+The southwestern coast of the Scandinavian Peninsula has been inhabited for several thousand years.
+During the Stone Age, there was a settlement at Sandarna, close to the mouth of the Göta Älv, which gives its name to the wider Sandarna Culture that flourished in southwest Scandinavia during the period 8400–6000 BC.
 There are eleven rock carvings in the Gothenburg area.

 When the Kingdoms of Denmark, Norway and Sweden came into being in the late Viking Age, it appears that the entire western coastline of Scandinavia was claimed by Norway and Denmark, with the Göta Älv marking the frontier between the two kingdoms.
-However, during the High Middle Ages the Swedes seem to have conquered or otherwise taken control of a sliver of land on the south bank of the Göta Älv, as well as a foothold on the southern side of Hisingen island, and thereby secured access to the North Sea for the first time.
+However, during the High Middle Ages the Swedes seem to have conquered or otherwise taken control of a sliver of land on the south bank of the Göta Älv, as well as a foothold on the southern side of Hisingen Island, and thereby secured access to the North Sea for the first time.
 It is not clear exactly when this territorial acquisition occurred, but it was probably in the mid-thirteenth century.

 Predecessors of Gothenburg

 Lödöse

 The earliest predecessor of present-day Gothenburg was the town of Lödöse, located 40 kilometres upstream from the present city, on the east bank of the Göta Älv.
 The town first emerged in the late Viking Age and became a flourishing trade centre during the Middle Ages.
 One of the earliest attestations of the name Lödöse is from the 1260 will of a certain Margareta Persdotter, in which the town is referred to as 'claustro lydosiensi'.

 Lödöse is also mentioned several times in the Icelandic sagas.
-Sturla Þórðarson's Hákonar saga Hákonarsonar incorporates a skaldic verse mentioning Lödöse in connection with a meeting at the town between the Norwegian prince Hákon the Younger and the Swedish ruler Birger jarl in 1249.
+Sturla Þórðarson's Hákonar saga Hákonarsonar incorporates a skaldic verse mentioning Lödöse in connection with a meeting at the town between the Norwegian prince Hákon the Younger and the Swedish ruler Birger Jarl in 1249.
 The verse ran, loosely translated:

 Lödöse had a major disadvantage in that it was located upstream of the Norwegian fortress at Bohus, which meant that in times of war the garrison there could interfere with river traffic between Lödöse and the sea.
 This was not an issue for much of the Middle Ages, as wars between Sweden and Norway were generally infrequent and short during this period.
 However, from 1448 onward Sweden was embroiled in frequent wars with Denmark-Norway, which seriously hampered Lödöse's ability to trade with the outside world.

 Nya Lödöse

-In 1473, the Swedish regent Sten Sture the Elder tried to establish an alternative settlement downstream of Bohus, at the confluence of the Säveån river with the Göta Älv, in order to prevent the fortress from interfering with Swedish trade.
+In 1473, the Swedish regent Sten Sture the Elder tried to establish an alternative settlement downstream of Bohus, at the confluence of the Säveån river with the Göta Älv, to prevent the fortress from interfering with Swedish trade.
 Formally it was known as Göthaholm, but it soon came to be called "New Lödöse" (Nya Lödöse), as many of the first inhabitants were former citizens of (Old) Lödöse.

 However, the new location (in what is now the Gamlestaden district of eastern Gothenburg) proved to be vulnerable to Danish-Norwegian raids, and Nya Lödöse was repeatedly sacked, notably in December 1507 by Henrik Krummedige.